GoodM4ven/TEMPLATE_PACKAGE_TALL/README.md

 ## Development

+- Just like Spatie's, you shuold run [configure.php](./configure.php) script to rename the template to your package.

 - Since the package is utilizing [Orchestra Testbench](https://packages.tools) for the testing environment, its configuration file [testbench.yaml](testbench.yaml) should be looked at.
 - Running the Laravel Boost MCP server is done with `./vendor/bin/testbench boost:mcp` instead of `php artisan boost:mcp` or optionally via VSC command prompts.
   - Normally, VSC users should have their MCP client pointing at `./vendor/bin/testbench boost:mcp`.
 (Check [.vscode/mcp.json](.vscode/mcp.json))